Paul-Mad/Paul-Mad/README.md

 <h1 align="center"> Hello Visitor 👋 </h1>

-I'm Paulo H Madeira, Junior Front-End Developer.
-Currently, I am focused on React and nodeJS projects.
+I'm Paulo H Madeira, Junior Front-End Developer and I'm currently building some React and nodeJS projects.
 This Github is used to control my projects as I build them and any other ideas I might have.

 <br>